eProsima/Fast-DDS-docs/docs/fastdds/persistence/persistence.rst

 ===================

-Using default QoS, the :ref:`dds_layer_publisher_dataWriter` history is only available for :ref:`dds_layer_subscriber_dataReader` throughout the DataWriter life.
+Using default QoS, the :ref:`dds_layer_publisher_dataWriter` history is only available for :ref:`dds_layer_subscriber_dataReader` throughout the DataWriter's life.
 This means that the history does not persist between DataWriter initializations and therefore it is on an empty state on DataWriter creation.
-Similarly, the DataReader history does not persist the DataReader life, thus also being empty on DataReader creation.
+Similarly, the DataReader history does not persist the DataReader's life, thus also being empty on DataReader creation.
-However, *eProsima Fast DDS* offers the possibility to configure the DataWriter history to be stored in a persistent database, so that the DataWriter can load it on creation.
+However, *eProsima Fast DDS* offers the possibility to configure the DataWriter's history to be stored in a persistent database, so that the DataWriter can load its history from it on creation.
 Furthermore, DataReaders can be configured to store the last notified change in the database, so that they can recover their state on creation.